 Although the popular lo mein as known here in the United States sounds similar to kon lo meen, there are differences in its preparation.
 In lo mein, meats and vegetables are cooked in a sauce and the boiled noodles are returned to the pan at the very end to be tossed and cooked through.
 This method of preparation is quite different from my understanding of “tossed noodles” but it is quite tasty and I would eat it in a heartbeat. 🙂

 Choy sum or bok choy are the normal vegetables used in tossed noodles.
-I have used kale here as it is easily available and a vegetable we have taken a liking to.
-I have scalded it very lightly so that it remains slightly crunchy.
-I like its bright green color when cooked this way.
+I used kale in this recipe because it is easily available and we have taken a liking to.
+I have scalded it very lightly so that it remained slightly crunchy.
+When cooked this way, kale turns a bright green color which makes it look very appetizing.
 This is a quick and satisfying meal for one but it can easily be made for a family of four or more.

 - Place sesame oil and garlic in a medium microwavable bowl.
 Cook on high for 1 minute.
 Remove and add soy sauce, dark soy sauce, and dumpling sauce.
 Mix well.
 Set aside.

 - In a small non-stick pan, heat vegetable oil.
 Crack egg into pan and cook until desired doneness.
 Remove and set aside.

 - Bring a medium sized pot of water to boil.
 Add dried noodles and cook for 4 to 5 minutes or according to packaging instructions.